 CDAA members can catch bream of over 7lb, rudd of 2lb 8oz, carp to 14lb, pike to 28lb, and 6lb plus tench, these are just a few of the species attractive to anglers.
 Other species caught throughout the season include chub, barbel, gudgeon, dace, and eels and there is an annual run of sea trout, what more could an angler wish for?

-At Cut End, between Upstreet and Sarre, there is roadside parking in a lay-by as well as in the CDAA car park down the track that leads to the river.
+At Cut End, between Upstreet and Sarre, there is limited roadside parking in a lay-by as well as in the CDAA car park down the track that leads to the river.
 The car park is situated just before the level crossing.
 This track also provides access to the fishing at Blood Point, a sharp bend in the river upstream from Cut End that has produced some large bags of bream and roach.

 Plucks Gutter is a popular summer venue, with car parking opposite the Dog and Duck, and at the roadside.
 The fishery extends downstream on the north bank as far as the second dyke.